mtlynch/mtlynch.io/_posts/2018-05-29-since-quitting.md

 {% include image.html file="nyt-parser.png" alt="Visualization of New York Times results" max_width="509px" fig_caption=fig_caption %}

 That sounded neat but felt like overkill for my little recipe aggregator site.
-It would be like opening a home cleaning service because your bathroom was dirty.
+It would be like launching a home cleaning startup because your bathroom was dirty.
 It might solve the problem, but the solution was bigger than the issue it addressed.

-Then I had a realization: What if ingredient parsing *is* the business?
+Then I had a realization: what if ingredient parsing *is* the business?

 KetoHub was a fun project, but I still hadn't found a way to monetize it.
 If parsing ingredients was a problem for KetoHub, maybe it was a problem for other apps.
 There were existing services that offered ingredient parsing, but each one I evaluated was either inaccurate or mandated prohibitively strict usage terms.

 I asked my freelancer friend, [Ferngully](/outsourcing-mvp/#finding-a-freelancer), to begin experimenting with the *Times'* technique for parsing ingredients.
 Her initial results were promising, so we spent a few weeks going down the rabbit hole of machine learning and natural language processing.

 We now have a [working demo](https://ingredientparser.com).
-If you give it a recipe ingredient like `1 1/2 cups chopped red onions` or `2 tablespoons minced parsley`, and it will break the ingredient down into its component parts:
+If you give it a recipe ingredient like `1 1/2 cups chopped red onions` or `2 tablespoons minced parsley`, and it will break it down into structured components:

 {% include image.html file="parser-screenshot.png" alt="Screenshot of Ingredient Parser demo" max_width="800px" link_url="https://ingredientparser.com/" %}